adalfarus/Qt-Frameless-Window/README.md

    see my answer on [stackoverflow](https://stackoverflow.com/questions/58612306/how-to-fix-importerror-dll-load-failed-while-importing-win32api/72488468#72488468) or my [blog](https://www.cnblogs.com/zhiyiYo/p/16340429.html) for the solution.

-5. If you are using PySide2, PySide6 or PyQt6, you can download the code in [PySide2](https://github.com/zhiyiYo/PyQt-Frameless-Window/tree/Pyside2), [PySide6](https://github.com/zhiyiYo/PyQt-Frameless-Window/tree/PySide6) or [PyQt6](https://github.com/zhiyiYo/PyQt-Frameless-Window/tree/PyQt6) branch.
+5. If you are using PySide2, PyQt5 or PyQt6, you can download the code in [PySide2](https://github.com/zhiyiYo/PyQt-Frameless-Window/tree/Pyside2), [PyQt5](https://github.com/zhiyiYo/PyQt-Frameless-Window) or [PyQt6](https://github.com/zhiyiYo/PyQt-Frameless-Window/tree/PyQt6) branch.

-## Support
-If this project helps you a lot and you want to support the development and maintenance of this project, feel free to sponsor me via [爱发电](https://afdian.net/a/zhiyiYo) or [ko-fi](https://ko-fi.com/zhiyiYo).
-Your support is highly appreciated 🥰

 ## See Also
 Here are some projects that use PyQt-Frameless-Window: